[Updated 24 August 2022]

 If they wish to visit Chinatown, Geylang Serai, Jurong East and Little India on Sundays and public holidays, migrant workers will have to apply for a visit pass.
 This new measure aims to manage the crowds at these four high footfall locations.
 Up to 80,000 such passes will be available per Sunday or public holiday.

-From 14 June 2022, the following will apply to nightlife establishments with dancing among patrons:
+With effective on 14 June 2022, the following SMMs have been applied to nightlife establishments with dancing among patrons:

 - No capacity limits